 Arte Povera - "poor art" or "impoverished art" - was the most significant and influential avant-garde movement to emerge in Europe in the 1960s.
 It grouped the work of around a dozen Italian artists whose most distinctly recognizable trait was their use of commonplace materials that might evoke a pre-industrial age, such as earth, rocks, clothing, paper and rope.
 Their work marked a reaction against the modernist abstract painting that had dominated European art in the 1950s, hence much of the group's work is sculptural.
-But the group also rejected American, in particular what they perceived as its enthusiasm for technology.
-In this respect Arte Povera echoes tendencies in American art of the 1960s.
-But in its opposition to and technology, and its evocations of the past, locality and memory, the movement is distinctly Italian.
+But the group also rejected American Minimalism, in particular what they perceived as its enthusiasm for technology.
+In this respect Arte Povera echoes Post-Minimalist tendencies in American art of the 1960s.
+But in its opposition to modernism and technology, and its evocations of the past, locality and memory, the movement is distinctly Italian.

 Concepts and Styles

 Arte Povera is most notable for its use of everyday materials, materials which contrasted with the apparently industrial sensibility of American Minimalism.
 At the same time the movement employed subversive avant-garde tactics, such as performance, and unconventional approaches to sculpture, such as installation.
 In their mission to reconnect life with art, the Italian Arte Povera artists strove to evoke an individual, personal response in each of their pieces, stressing an interaction between viewer and object that was unrepeatable and purely original.